 The intention of this population boom was to replace casualties from the eight decades of the Technocalypse and restore the overall demographic distribution prior to the outbreak.
 Over the previous centuries the convergence of several factors (including the increase in average human life span, increased availability of education for women, and the choice of alternative fertility options) lead to a general trend of a focus on having smaller families that were started later in life throughout most cultures.
 Governments understood they had to increase social acceptance for procreation and raising of children.
 Some historians (notably the Negentropist school of Socioectropy) have questioned the cause for this preoccupation, and theorize it may have been an institutionalized form of political fear mongering rather than an actual risk of extinction.
 Public relation campaigns centered on memorable slogans campaigns included "True Patriots of Earth have Two Kids" and "Babies: They`re our only Future".
 Strong ethnoreligious identification, related to the upsurge of conservative purist religious movements, and clade identification, associated with post-biopunk subcultures, also provided ideological pressure for certain minority groups to reproduce.

-In the struggle to contain the Nano-Outbreak GAIA evidently began to identify with the planet she was protecting.
+In the struggle to contain the plagues (physical and digital) GAIA evidently began to identify with the planet she was protecting.
 She constructed and activated a world-wide system of primitive biogeocomputers, linked to the biosphere itself.
 Another part of the defenses GAIA managed was blue goo to inoculate organisms and entire ecosystems.
 It was the standard practice of the Treaty Org military that service members would receive blue goo immunizations against potential threats before going on active duty.